kgpu — GPU rentals for researchers

 **per-rental, scope-limited** bearer (`kgpu_pod_<id>.<sig>`), *not* your

 account token.
-It can read `/me`, read/release its own pod, and use
+It can read `/me` and read/release its own pod.
+It **cannot**

-rental ends.
-Use your account token for everything else.
+`~/files` — use your account token for the `/v1/files` API and everything else.

 ---